BrianLusina/PythonSnips/Lists/README.md

 Hints:
 Note: In case of input data being supplied to the question, it should be assumed to be a console input in a comma-separated form.

+## Counter

+Function that counts the number of times an item appears in a list